robyndahl/GEOL316/Paleobiology Database/PBDB.md

 #### Step 2

 We are going to download a very large dataset of bivalve occurrences throughout the entire Phanerozoic.
 Because this is such a large dataset, we're going to download it in chunks and then combine the chunks together into a single data set.
+NOTE!
+Each of these might take a few minutes to actually download them.
+Download each dataset one at a time.

 ````R
 # download occurrences, split by era because dataset is so large